paramat/snowdrift/Readme_API.md

-This document for the devellopers who want use the mod in dependance.
+**This document for the devellopers who want use the mod in dependance.**

-See Readme.md if you are a user.
+**See Readme.md if you are a user.**

 # Snowdrif API

 Summary :
 1. Settings
 2. Files
- 1. Functions in ./src/utils.lua
+ - 2.1.
+Functions in ./src/utils.lua
 3. Description of data
- 1. Player
+ - 3.1.
+Player
- 2. Particules
+ - 3.2.
+Particules
- 3. Sounds
+ - 3.3.
+Sounds

 ## Settings